TEAMtasyon/laravel-react-ts/readme.md

 ## Instructions

 1. Clone this repo, create `.env` file based on `.env.example`, run `php artisan key:generate`, then run `composer install`;

-Once the project creation procedure will be completed, run the `php artisan migrate` command to install the required tables.
+   Make sure your storage file is writeable: `chmod -R 777 storage` Once the project creation procedure will be completed, run the `php artisan migrate` command to install the required tables.

 2. go to frontend folder `cd frontend`
-4. run `yarn` or `npm i`
+3. run `yarn` or `npm i`
    Then to run the project:
-5. For dev: run `yarn start` or `npm run start` (You can set the backend url for laravel virtualhost inside package.json proxy - only for dev, to test api on the fly)
+4. For dev: run `yarn start` or `npm run start` (You can set the backend url for laravel virtualhost inside package.json proxy - only for dev, to test api on the fly)

     For prod: run `yarn build` or `npm run build`